 He joined Bodmin Town Band in April 2005 on Solo Euphonium and also spent 18 months on Solo Eb Bass, before joining Camborne on 2nd Euphonium in July 2008.
 During his time at Camborne, Richard enjoyed some fantastic results that included winning the West of England Championship Section Regionals; winning the West of England Bandsman's festival on 2 consecutive occasions; and made his first appearance at the Royal Albert Hall for the National Finals where they came 8th.

 After leaving Camborne in November 2009, Richard enjoyed helping out St. Pinnock and St. Dennis bands, before returning to Camborne in August 2011 for a short period, before taking on the challenge of setting up Roche Brass in his very own village, which has been a dream of his since he can remember.

-Outside of band, Richard is a Senior Affordable Housing Officer for Cornwall Council.
+Outside of band, Richard is a Principal Affordable Housing Officer for Cornwall Council.

 Miles started playing with the St. Dennis Youth Band on EEb Bass, and it wasn’t long before he progressed into the senior band.
 After a few years, Miles then moved to the Mount Charles Band for a couple of years, before deciding to take a break from Brass Banding.

 Having had 5 years out from playing, Miles finally gave in to the temptation and joined Roche Brass in May 2013, and is now thoroughly enjoying playing again.

 BBb Bass - Andy Batten